 To better understand the dangers of alcohol withdrawal, it is important to understand dependence.
 If you are addicted to alcohol but stop drinking suddenly, you will develop withdrawal symptoms.
 This is because your body is dependent on alcohol.
 The absence of alcohol sends the body into a frenzy that can only be calmed by more alcohol.
 If you are addicted to alcohol, then you might be familiar with this feeling.
 When you experience the beginning stages of withdrawal, it is likely that you reach for a drink to make it go away.
 As this cyclical pattern continues, your dependence grows stronger.
 So, when you stop drinking, withdrawing from alcohol can become dangerous.

 Delirium tremens (“DT’s”)

-Delirium tremens is the most severe type of withdrawal symptoms that you can experience when you stop drinking.
-The DT’s are not only intense, but they are also deadly.
+Delirium tremens is a severe symptom and represents a major one of the dangers of alcohol withdrawal.
+The DT’s are not only intense, they can also be deadly.
 The symptoms that often accompany the DT’s include the following:

 - Severe confusion